 Linking products with the most desirable and unattainable concepts—then giving a sample."

-It was The Baby Killer booklet, a British publication, produced in 1974 that really sparked a global conversation about baby formula.
-When a German publisher translated The Baby Killer booklet and published "Nestle Kills Babies," Nestlé sued for libel.
-They spent two years in litigation and eventually won the suit.
-The judge in the case urged Nestle to adjust their advertising and publicity, however.
+The Baby Killer booklet, a 1974 British publication, was another tool in sparking the global conversation about baby formula.
+When a German publisher translated the booklet, changing the title to "Nestlé Kills Babies," Nestlé sued for libel.
+The parties spent two years in litigation and eventually won the suit.
+The judge did, however, urge Nestle to adjust their advertising and publicity.

-These "milk nurses" visited homes and hospitals to spread the word about this magic formula and, while some of them may have had some relevant educational background, most did not.
+These "milk nurses" visited homes and hospitals to spread the word about their innovative formula and, while some of them may have possessed relevant educational background, most did not.
 They also spent time at maternity wards, offering advice about nutrition and feedings while giving mothers instructions about how to prepare their Nestlé products.

-In Jamaica, milk nurses were able to get the names of new mothers and then visit their homes.
+In Jamaica, milk nurses were able to acquire the names of new mothers and visit their homes.
 In the Philippines, milk nurses visited public housing, locating homes with newborns and young children by the diapers hanging on clotheslines nearby.